 Planning for Thesis

 Senior thesis is required of all EACS (and Geology) majors.
 Students may fulfill this requirement by doing either a 1-semester or a 2-semester thesis.
 A 1-semester thesis is the default experience for all students.
-A 2-semester thesis is possible for those students interested in digging deeper into a research project.
+A 2-semester thesis is possible for those students interested in digging deeper into a research project that extends over 2 semesters.
 For a 1 semester thesis, students register for EACS 457 in the fall.
 For a 2 semester thesis, students register for EACS 457 in the fall and EACS 458 in the winter.

 While planning for thesis may sound exciting to some, it can feel daunting to others.
 This is totally normal.
 We have broken down the process for thesis planning into a flow chart and three steps below.
 It may take a several weeks to complete all three steps.
-We recommend that students begin to plan for thesis in the fall of their junior year.
+We recommend that students begin to plan for thesis towards the end of the fall semester, in their junior year.

 In short, you will need a thesis project, you may need some funding, and you will need a thesis advisor.

-To learn more about the department including an introduction to faculty and their research programs, please view the YouTube video.
+To learn more about the department including an introduction to faculty and their research programs, please read on and/or reach out to anyone via email.

 Step 1.
 Thesis Project Ideas – Meet with EACS Faculty

 There are plenty of exciting opportunities for thesis projects at Bates.
-EACS faculty available for advising thesis for AY 21-22 include, Bev Johnson, Mike Retelle, Shreya Arora, Raquel Portes, and Eshita Samajpati.
-Dyk Eusden and Genevieve Robert will not be available to advise theses next year (AY 21-22).
+EACS faculty available for advising thesis for AY 22-23 include, Geneviève Robert, Shreya Arora, Raquel Portes, and hopefully a sabbatical replacement for Bev Johnson.
+[Bev Johnson will not be available to advise theses next year (AY 22-23).]

 We list below our areas of expertise, but this does not necessarily mean you are limited to a project in those areas.
 Have a look at the List of Past Theses on the EACS website to get a sense of what is possible.

-Shreya Arora, starting August 2021.
-Visiting Assistant Professor in Geodynamics (AY 2021 through 2023).
-Expertise in active tectonics, field mapping, structural geology, paleoseismicity in the Himalayas.
+Shreya Arora, Visiting Assistant Professor in Geodynamics (AY 2021 through 2023).
+Expertise in active tectonics, field mapping, structural geology, and paleoseismicity in the Himalayas.
+More information here.

-Raquel Portes, starting August 2021.
-Visiting Assistant Professor in Landscape Evolution and Soils (AY 2021 through 2023).
-Expertise in landscape evolution, soil erosion, low temperature geochemistry and geochronology.
+Raquel Portes, Visiting Assistant Professor in Earth Surface Processes (AY 2021 through 2023).
+Expertise in soil formation, soil erosion, geochemistry, geochronology, and landscape evolution.
+More information here.

 Step 2.
 Funding a Thesis – Write Proposals and Applications, if Needed